 Day 3: New Franken and Green Bay

 Enjoy the Wisconsin scenery with a lake-side drive along Lake Michigan as you drive 90 miles north to the rural town of New Franken.
 Located 15 miles northeast of Green Bay, prepare for an awe-inspiring moment when you visit the 150-year-old Shrine of Our Lady of Good Help.
 The site is home to three official apparitions of the Virgin Mary and is the first Vatican recognized apparition in the United States.
 Tens of thousands of visitors make the trip each year to partake in the incredible spiritual experience.
 Embark on a tour at your own leisure, or attend Mass, which is offered daily.
-Before embarking on your next adventure, check out the on-site café and grab a bite to eat.

 Head to Green Bay and visit Lambeau Field, often referred to as the Mecca for football fans.
 Experience a behind-the-scenes look at the rich history of the Green Bay Packers.